Abdullah714/Mohamed-s-Portfolio/README.md

 ## Contacts
 For direct feedback, please send an email to: Shalnark714@gmail.com
 ### License
-*MIT License* Feel free to edit these files.
+*MIT License*.
+Feel free to edit these files.
 Please provide an act of attribution & do not hold me liable for anything.
 Copyright (c) 2018